 As with basic math concepts, recursion is rarely used in mainstream software development.
 It’s even considered a bad practice in most situations, as the resulting code is hard to read and debug.
 However, some companies use it in their technical interview.
 Be prepared:

 Even Fibonacci Sum

 Sounds obvious, but a significant number of candidates start coding before they fully understand what they are asked for.

 Some companies deliberately ask-open ended questions.
 Being able to ask pertinent questions is probably more important than coming up with a perfect answer.
 Even when the interviewer asks direct questions, don’t shy away from asking questions.
 Do I have to consider negative numbers as input?
 Is the date given as String or as an epoch?

 5) Think out loud (and then listen)

 After you have understood the problem and have a rough idea of the algorithm steps, you definitely should describe them out loud.
-There are numerous advantages with this approach.
+There are numerous advantages to this approach.
 First, you have a chance to demonstrate your analytical skills.
 Second, it works as some sort of self-validation - if you can explain it, you can translate it into code.
-But most importantly, if your approach is wrong or if there’s a corner case that you haven’t tough of, your interviewer is very likely to give you good printers in the right direction.
+But most importantly, if your approach is wrong or if there’s a corner case that you haven’t though of, your interviewer is very likely to give you good printers in the right direction.
 Listen!

 6) TDD it !